 Are you getting enough sleep?

-When compared to women who'd gotten the recommended seven hours of sleep a night vs. those who'd slept less than five hours or more than nine hours demonstrated weaker memory skills – that equated to aging two or more cognitive years.
+The study examined prior sleep patterns and memory skills of 15,260 female nurses, who were 70 years of age or older as part of the long-running Nurses' Health Study.
+The results compared women who'd gotten the recommended seven hours of sleep a night to those who had slept less than five hours or more than nine hours.
+The latter two groups demonstrated weaker memory skills and that equated to aging at least two more cognitive years.

 The National Sleep Foundation recommends the following hours of sleep:

-Adults 18 and older - 7 to 9 hours a night
+- Adults 18 years of age and older - 7 to 9 hours a night

 To shop for Vero’s luxury bedding, click on the below shop now button.